Lane Chandler: Early life

 Chandler was raised on a ranch near Culbertson, Montana, the son of a horse rancher.
 The family relocated to Helena, Montana, when he was a youngster, and he graduated from high school there.
-He briefly attended Montana Wesleyan College (which later merged and became part of Rocky Mountain College), but quit to drive a tour bus at Yellowstone National Park.
+He briefly attended Montana Wesleyan College, but quit to drive a tour bus at Yellowstone National Park.

 Career

-In the early 1920s he moved to Los Angeles, California, and started working as an auto mechanic.
+In the early 1920s, he moved to Los Angeles, California, and started working as an auto mechanic.
 His real-life experiences growing up on a horse ranch landed bit parts for him in westerns from 1925, for Paramount Pictures.
 Studio executives suggested changing his name to Lane Chandler, and as such he began achieving leading roles opposite stars like Clara Bow, Greta Garbo, Betty Bronson and Esther Ralston.
 His first lead role was in The Legion of the Condemned.

-As a silent film star Chandler performed well, but when talkies arrived he was cast more in supporting roles, as in The Great Mike of 1944.
+As a silent film star, Chandler performed well, but when talkies arrived he was cast more in supporting roles, as in The Great Mike of 1944.
 He starred in a few low-budget westerns in the 1930s, but was more often cast as the leading man's partner, or saddle pal, or a sheriff or army officer.
-Many of his films featured alliterative titles such as Riders of the Rio (1931), Primrose Path (1931), The Cheyenne Cyclone (1931), The Hurricane Horseman (1931), Battling Buckaroo (1932), The Wyoming Whirlwind (1932), The Reckless Rider (1932), and The Texas Tornado (1932); all but one of these films starred Chandler top-billed with his name above the title.
-With the advent of television Chandler began making appearance on numerous series, often in Westerns such as The Lone Ranger, The Adventures of Wild Bill Hickok, Lawman, Have Gun – Will Travel, Rawhide, Maverick, Cheyenne, and Gunsmoke (as “Trumbull” in the S7E10 titled “Indian Ford” in 1961); many of these TV series appearances were bit parts with no billing at all.
+Many of his films featured alliterative titles such as Riders of the Rio (1931), Primrose Path (1931), The Cheyenne Cyclone (1931), The Hurricane Horseman (1931), Battling Buckaroo (1932), The Wyoming Whirlwind (1932), The Reckless Rider (1932), The Texas Tornado (1932), and Sagebrush Trail with John Wayne; all but two of these films starred Chandler top-billed with his name above the title.
+With the advent of television Chandler began making appearance on numerous series, often in Westerns such as The Lone Ranger, The Adventures of Wild Bill Hickok, Lawman, Have Gun – Will Travel, Rawhide, Maverick, Cheyenne, and Gunsmoke (as "Trumbull" in the S7E10 titled "Indian Ford" in 1961 & as "Luke" in the S8E8's "The Trappers" in 1962); many of these TV series appearances were bit parts with no billing at all.
 He continued acting on TV and in films through 1966, retiring comfortably due to his holdings in both residential and commercial properties.

 He died in Los Angeles of heart disease in 1972, aged 73.